pinky39/grove/readme.txt

-# MAGICGROVE v 2.0
+# MAGICGROVE

-Magicgrove is a 2 player fantasy card game.
-You and computer are each given a deck of cards which you use as best as you can to win the game.
-The most common way to win is to reduce your opponent life to 0.
-There are currently 550 unique cards available.
+Magicgrove is a computer implementation of a trading card game: Magic: The Gathering.
+The goal of the project is to implement ai algorithms which can play the game at the same level as a casual human player.
+Currently there are 690 unique cards implemented, mostly from Urza's block (593 out of 616 cards are available).

 ## Requirements & Installation